khanak0509/Sleuth/README.md

 ### Known limitation: Qdrant `:memory:`

 The vector store is **in-process** `:memory:`.
 Restarting the API **wipes the index**; ingest starts from zero again.
-That is a deliberate demo-scope choice (no Docker, no disk lock fights), not an accidental omission.
+No Docker or on-disk Qdrant in this setup.

-A production version would use a durable Qdrant (local path / Docker / hosted) with a persistent collection and the same upsert/search API.
+A production deployment would use a durable Qdrant (local path / Docker / hosted) with a persistent collection and the same upsert/search API.

 ## API